Science Fiction (Brand New album): Artwork

 The cover is based around a photograph by Swedish artist Thobias Fäldt.
-The photograph features two women, Malin and Emma, seemingly jumping from a window.
+The photograph features two women, Malin and Emma, seemingly jumping from a balcony.
 The packaging for the release has been created by Brooklyn based studio Morning Breath, Inc., who also worked on the artwork for Daisy and "Mene".
+The deluxe edition of the vinyl record came with a zine that included a poem.